Nemorga/TheLostGrimoire/README.md

 - To Holic92: I borrowed some tiny bit of their fix to EA and their advice were a great help
 - To SpaceHamster : Without their help this mod wouldn't exist, period.
 Especially for dealing with modified asset.
 - To Hsinyuhcan: for their great help and because without their support I'd never started modding in the first place
-- To everyone(minus one) on the Kingmaker Discord, you guys are the best.
+- To everyone on the Kingmaker Discord, you guys are the best.